 Which ITSM processes benefit most from Service Integration?

 Supplier management is also an important process to take seriously in Service Integration, as many of the high-value software and service desk integrations will be with third parties and partners.
-For example; connecting your internally used instance of ServiceNow to your MSP’s so that tickets and data can easily flow between them brings a lot of value to your ability to collaborate over the resolving of escalated issues.
-Well implemented Service Integration for supplier management enables easier communication, greater visibility of service requests and reduces the reliance on email and telephone communication.
-Read more: Integrating multiple service desks? threat or opportunity?
+For example, connecting your internally-used instance of ServiceNow to your service provider's so that tickets and data can easily flow between them brings a lot of value to your ability to collaborate over the resolution of escalated issues.
+Well-implemented Service Integration for supplier management enables easier communication, and greater visibility of service requests and reduces the reliance on email and telephone communication.

 What are the most common Service Integrations for ITSM teams?